odilf/bachelor-thesis/appendix.typ

 = Derivations of help quantification <appendix-derivations>

 To carry out the mathematical derivation of exactly how much help each constraint needs (as shown in @table-constraint-parameters-help), we first define the guesser with more rigor.
-Namely, we say that the length $L$ of the guessed string follows an exponential distribution with parameter $lambda$ such that $L tilde "Exp"(lambda)$ with probability density function $f(x) = lambda e^(-lambda x)$.
+Namely, we say that the length $ell$ of the guessed string follows an exponential distribution with parameter $lambda$ such that $ell tilde "Exp"(lambda)$ with probability density function $f(x) = lambda e^(-lambda x)$.
 The chance of, given a solution $s$, guessing the correct string length is

 $
   p_(ell) &= P(|s| <= L < |s| + 1) \